HOPES AND SEARS: Local installation of national department store chain planning to continue operations - Sentinel Colorado

 “When you have a venue, everybody is coming — people from all economies, and I think that’s great,” she said.
 “I’m hoping we can get to that level.”

-At recent meeting the city council has dicussed the possibilities of a true downtown area.
-For years leaders have floated the idea in other parts of the city, too — out east, where new development is slated, or around the East Colfax Avenue corridor, once a tourist hub for families driving across the West on vacation.
+At recent meetings, the city council has discussed various possibilities surrounding a true downtown area.
+For years, leaders have floated the idea in other parts of the city, too — out east, where new development is slated, or around the East Colfax Avenue corridor, once a tourist hub for families driving across the West on vacation.

 “I think shiny things are great, but I’m also really concerned about what we have and how we can revamp that,” she said.
 “To me, if we don’t watch out what we’re doing, we can’t change it.
 I advocate having balance because if we’re talking about a downtown, it should benefit everybody.”